 - Make the Dough:

-- In a mixing bowl, combine flour, butter, water, and salt.
-Mix until a smooth dough forms.
+- In a bowl, mix flour, butter, water, and salt until you get smooth dough.

 - Prepare the Filling:

-- Roll out the chilled dough on a floured surface, cutting it into circles using a cookie cutter or a glass.
+- Roll dough on a floured surface and cut circles with a glass or cutter.

-- Place a spoonful of the filling in the center of each circle and fold the dough over, sealing the edges with a fork.
+- Put a spoonful of filling in the middle and fold over.
+Press edges with a fork to seal.

-- Serve warm with dipping sauces or alongside a fresh salad.
+- Serve warm with sauces or a fresh salad.

 Advice for Perfect Empanadas

-- Use a fork to seal the edges, pressing firmly to prevent filling leakage.
+- Use a fork to seal the edges good so filling don’t leak.

-- Store cooked empanadas in an airtight container in the fridge, and reheat in the oven for best results.
+- Store cooked empanadas in an airtight container in the fridge and reheat in the oven for best taste.

 Popular Variations of Chicken Empanadas